assarbad/kbd_layouts/X11/README.md

 ... if you want it to be the default.

 Additionally if you want this to take effect on the console, you may have to run `setupcon`.
-To have it (hopefully) take effect without reboot run `udevadm trigger —subsystem-match=input —action=change`.
+To have it (hopefully) take effect without reboot run `udevadm trigger --subsystem-match=input --action=change`.

 Sometimes, when your keyboard layout doesn't show up you may want to use `dpkg-reconfigure xkb-data` to make your changes known.

 ### Choosing the layout

 On (vanilla) Ubuntu I had to _first_ select "English (United States)" which brought me into a list of "variants" which included my layout as "English (US + DE, IS, PL, Nordic)".

+## Miscellaneous notes

+* Use `xev` to see the key codes.

 ## Further reading